SAP-samples/sme-partner-reference-application/Tutorials/44-Multi-Tenancy-Deployment.md

 ### Setup the Subscription Management Dashboard

-*Subscription Management Dashboard* will enable **lifecycle management of multi-tenant applications**.
+The *Subscription Management Dashboard* supports the lifecycle management of multi-tenant applications.

-*Pre-requisite*: subscribe and create instance of subscription management service.
+Pre-requisite: Subscribe and create an instance of the *Subscription Management Service*.

+Steps to follow:
-Steps to follow : Open the *BTP Cockpit* (provider subaccount), navigate to *Instances and Subscriptions*, and create a subscription for application *Subscription Management Dashboard*, service plan *application*.
+1. Open the *BTP Cockpit* (provider subaccount) and navigate to *Instances and Subscriptions*.
+2. Create a subscription for application *Subscription Management Dashboard*, service plan *application*.

-*Details of Subscription Management Dashboard*:
+Capabilities of the *Subscription Management Dashboard*:
-- The dashboard enables users to view the deployed multi-tenant applications with *status* like In-Process, Subscribed, Subscription Failed, UnSubscription failed, Update Failed and also *filtered by different time periods* like changed in the last 24 hours , changed in the last 7 days, changed in the last month, changed in the last 3 months, changed in the last 6 months and changed in the last 12 months.
+- The dashboard enables application providers to review the deployment of multi-tenant applications including the application- and subscription status and the change history respectively subscription history.

-- Users can perform *Actions* like *unsubscribe*, *update* and track the status of subscription process in progress.
+- Application providers can perform subscription actions like *unsubscribe* and *update*, and track the status of subscriptions in progress.

-- In the Overview section of the subscribed application user can view information like *subscription status*, *global account* , *consumer sub account*, *app name* , *app URL*, *License Type* ( Productive , Test tenant), *changed on* and *created on* details.
+- In the overview section of the subscribed application, application owners can review information like the *Subscription status*, *Global accounts*, *Consumer subaccounts*, *Application name*, *Application URL*, *License Type* (Productive, Test tenant), *changed on* and *created on* details.

-- In the **Dependencies** section user could view the service dependencies in the application.
-There is *tree view* and *table view* of dependencies . the information helps the user to view the full list of dependencies among various services used in the application . for instance the application service module is having dependency on modules like destination, auditlog, html5-app-repo, connectivity services and the user gets  overview of the dependencies in the dependencies section.
+- In the *Dependencies*-section application providers can review the service dependencies of the application.
+There is a tree view and a table view of dependencies.
+The information helps the user to view the full list of dependencies among various services used in the application.
+It outlines for example the dependencies between the application service module and modules for destinations, audit log, html5 application repository, connectivity services.

-> Note: in case if your multi-tenant application is using custom Approuter along with mtx module , then make sure to add the destination service as the dependency ( the dependency can be added and declared by adding the destination service as requires property in the application deployment descriptor mta.yaml file)
+> Note: Make sure to add the destination service as the dependency, if your multi-tenant application is using a custom application router along with the mtx module (the dependency can be added and declared by adding the destination service as requires-property in the application deployment descriptor mta.yaml file).